Search

 The Zero aircraft displayed at Pearl Harbor Aviation Museum.
 Restored aircraft with sunset backdrop behind it.

 Perspective When American pilots first encountered the Zero, they were stunned.
 The Zero had nearly complete initial dominance.
 This dominance is sometimes attributed to the A6M’s high speed.
-In reality, […]
+In reality, however, the Zero was rather modest in straight-line speed, with a maximum speed for the A6M2 Model 21 of about 317 mph to 332 mph […]

 Douglas A3D/A-3 Skywarrior